Moab Elopement Guide: Advice From A Local Photographer

 Moab has its own little airport just 18 miles north of town.
 Flights here are a little more pricey, but the simplicity of getting right where you need to be is pretty nice and if you’re looking for ease and efficiency this might be your best option.

-From the airport, you can catch the Moab Express Shuttle into town for $45 USD per person return.
+From the airport, you can rent a car or catch the Moab Express Shuttle into town.

 Grand Junction is just a stone’s throw away from Moab, over the border in Colorado.

-From here, you can either rent a car for the 90 minute drive or hire a van shuttle service for $225 (for up to ten people one-way).
+From here, you can either rent a car for the 90 minute drive or use the same Moab Express Shuttle as above.

 Salt Lake City is a major hub so you’re going to find plenty of options here.